oneapi-src/oneVPL-cpu/BUILD.md

 ### Install MSYS2 based tools

-MSYS2 setup can be done many ways but this guide is based on [chocolatey](http://chocolatey.org).
+This guide provides a MSYS2 setup based on [chocolatey](http://chocolatey.org).
 Some of the paths to mingw may be different if another method to install MSYS2 is used.

-From a cmd or powershell with admin permissions
+Install MSYS2 from a cmd or powershell with admin permissions using the following command:

 ```bash
        choco install msys2